-As a construction manager or site manager, you'll be responsible for ensuring that a building project is completed safely, within an agreed timeframe and budget
+Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 You'll also supervise and direct a range of operations on a construction site and ensure that all tradespeople and contractors are working together to an agreed plan and that progress is being made.
 You may oversee a whole site, or a big part of a large-scale complex project.